This visa was previously repealed and closed from 2 June 2014 until 25 September 2014. Applications are now accepted for this visa.

 Lodge your application

-Lodge the application forms, together with all necessary supporting documents, at our Perth office in Western Australia - attention the Child and Other Family Processing Centre.
+Lodge your application via courier or by post at an office of Immigration and Border Protection in Australia - attention the Child and Other Family Processing Centre.

 Email enquiry form: Child and Other Family Processing Centre Enquiry Form